 Maths anxiety is real and affects many people.
-Ruth Hand from the Mathematics Resources Centre (MASH) explains what it is and how to overcome it.
+Here's some information on what it is and how to overcome it.

 Have you ever seen ‘maths’ on your timetable and felt your heart sink?
 Then you're a really normal student!